 Deeb, Lara and Harb, Mona.
 2013.
 Leisurely Islam: Negotiating Geography and Morality in Shi‘ite South Beirut.
 Princeton: Princeton University Press.

 Fishcher, Johan.
 2011.
 The Halal Frontier: Muslim Consumers in a Globalized Market.
 London: Palgrave.

 Ghodsee, Kristen.
 2010.
 Muslim Lives in Eastern Europe: Gender, Ethnicity, and the Transformation of Islam in Postsocialist Bulgaria.
 Princeton: Princeton University Press.

 Hamdy, Sherine.
 2012.
 Our bodies belong to God: Organ transplants, Islam, and the struggle for human dignity in Egypt.
-Oakland, CA: Univ of California Press.
+Oakland, CA: University of California Press.

 Kreinath, Jens. ed., 2012.
 The Anthropology of Islam Reader.
 Routledge.